Virginia Department of Human Resource Management

 REQUIRED FOR ALL:

 1 - VRCI Application - You will need to enter your supervisor’s name and email.
 The form will be sent directly to him/her for signing.
-Registration for Spring, 2024 closes on Tuesday, January 9, 2024.
+Registration for Fall 2026 closes on Monday, August 3, 2026.
+Classes offered are RM/C-1 Principles of Risk Management and Insurance and RC-2: Ergonomics.

 If you do not submit the required documents, you may receive an administrative hold on your account and may be removed from the course by VCU Records and Registration.